| The early history of "Acadie" is dominated by 150 years of conflict between

 (Roy 1982: 134-135).
 The number rose by 2,500 by 1714, less than 50 years

-settlers spread along the shores of the Bay of Fundy and in surrounding
+later.
+From the first seat of population at Port-Royal, settlers spread along the shores of the Bay of Fundy and in surrounding

 river valleys.
 Outlying trading posts and Atlantic seaports such as La